oanapintoiu/bank_tech_test/README.md

 $ npm install istanbul --save-dev

 # Insert the following line inot the scripts section of your package.json:
-$ "coverage:" instanbul cover ./name-of-direcotry-or-file
+$ "coverage": "instanbul cover ./name-of-direcotry-or-file"

 # Then run this command to create a folder where all the geenrated reports will be held:
 $ npm run coverage